austech101/BI-Analysis/README.md

  #### Overall Trend on the profit linegraph:
 - While there's an overall upward trend from April to June and a huge spike in August, the volatility with the July drop raises concerns about the consistency and predictability of profit.
 - However, the drop in July and the spike in August is attributed to the methodology used in profit calculation
-- The difference in value of monthly repayments to the loans disbursed in july is minimal, resulting in lower profit.
+- The difference in value of monthly repayments to the loans disbursed in July is minimal, resulting in lower profit.
 - In August, the difference is significantly larger, despite the low volume of transactions.
 This creates the appearance of a sharp profit increase